CExA-project/CExA-project.github.io/content/news/2025-04-16-Tenth-Kokkos-tea-time/index.md

 Yohei Miki will give a talk entitled "Solomon: unified schemes for directive-based GPU offloading"

-Yohei Miki is a faculty at the University of Tokyo.
+Yohei Miki is an associate professor at the University of Tokyo.
 He has a Ph.D. in Science (defended in 2014).
 His research interests include galactic archaeology, coevolution of massive black holes and galaxies, N-body simulations, and GPU computing.

 <!--{{% cta cta_text="Get the slides" cta_link="slides.pdf" cta_new_tab="true" %}}-->